treydedman/c1224-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 - Why do two div elements "vertically stack" on one another by default?

-because they are block elements and occupy the full width of the container
+because they are block elements and occupy the full width of the page

 - What is the default `flex-direction` of an element with `display: flex`?